-Donkeys have a really special place in my heart and life!
+Training donkeys is a passion but Donkeys have a really special place in my heart and life!

 They have a place here because they provided protection for my farm where livestock guardian dogs failed me.
 Jennet donkeys provided me with healing milk that turned my health around and ultimately donkeys lead me to being in the best shape of my life.
-They are my ultimate therapy and stress relief management.
+They are my best therapy and stress relief management.
 All good things!
 So, of course, they will always be in my heart and hopefully my life!

 There are many other reasons donkeys can enhance and benefit your life which you can read about here in this post if you like What Are Donkeys Used For?

-However, if donkeys are going to be part of your life you need to learn about training a donkey.
+However, if donkeys are going to be part of your life, you need to learn about training a donkey.

 Training Donkeys v/s Training Horses

-I’ve heard many trainers say that donkeys can be trained exactly like horses it just takes them longer to learn.
-When I tried this approach it didn’t really work out for my donkeys!
+I’ve heard many trainers say that donkeys can be trained exactly like horses, it just takes them longer to learn.
+When I tried this approach, it didn’t really work out for my donkeys!
 They simply do not respond the same way to a -R based training program as horses.

 The amount of pressure needed to put on a donkey to get a reaction seemed so unhealthy to me.
 I didn’t enjoy it and neither did they.
 In fact, it made them start to avoid me.
 That is never what I want my animals to do!